 3 Things We Learnt from Super Bowl 2022 & The Role of Innovative Tech!

 In the world of sports and entertainment, there are very few events which are bigger than the Super Bowl!
 The Super Bowl is the final game of the United States National Football League (NFL) season, where two teams face off to become the new world champion!
-This year, the world watched as the Los Angeles Rams and the Cincinnati Bengals battled it out at the SoFi Stadium in Inglewood California!
+This year, for the Super Bowl 2022, the world watched as the Los Angeles Rams and the Cincinnati Bengals battled it out at the SoFi Stadium in Inglewood California!

 However, in addition to the game itself, the Super Bowl has become infamous for hosting some the best entertainment and debuting blockbuster marketing campaigns during the halftime break.
 This year also saw a plethora of innovative technology which took the world by storm!